 Fall bulbs need to be planted with the flat side in the soil and the pointed tip facing upwards.
 They should receive four to six hours of sunlight.
 It is fundamental to have them planted in an area with good drainage because if not, they can rot and will not flower.

 Sprinkle Blood Meal, Critter Ridder, or mulch over the bulbs before covering with soil to deter squirrels from your bulbs.
-You can also try placing mesh or chicken wire over the soil to keep the critters from digging.
-If you have deer in the area, you can try planting Daffodils, Snowdrops and Allium to deter them.
+You can also try placing mesh or chicken wire over the ground to keep the critters from digging.
+If you have deer in the area, you can try planting daffodils, snowdrops and allium to deter them.

 What to plant?